-There are certain things that one can tell by a person when they make food pronunciations.
+There are certain things that one can tell by a person when they make food pronouncements.
 For instance, I would comfortably describe all of the vocal vegans I know as dour, I do not trust people who have never had a drink and proclaim to not like alcohol, and people who do not like chocolate have no soul.
 Now that I have offended some people (and before you send me your emails full of sweeping generalizations about sweeping generalizations, keep in mind that while you will take hours crafting a finely worded, well thought out missive explaining the many ways in which I am wrong, I will spend several nanoseconds pressing the delete button without suffering the pangs of conscience you intended to produce), let’s move on to chocolate mousse.

 - One large bowl (min.
 3 qts.)